sspanak/tt9/docs/help/help.en.md

 _**Note:** Every application decides on its own what to do when OK is pressed and TT9 has no control over this._

-_**Note 2:** In messaging applications, you need to enable their "Send with ENTER" or similarly named setting, to send messages with OK.
-If the application has no such setting, it usually means it disallows sending messages this way._
+_**Note 2:** To send messages with OK in messaging applications, you must enable their "Send with ENTER" or similarly named setting.
+If the application has no such setting, it probably does not support sending messages this way.
+If so, use the KeyMapper app from the [Play Store](https://play.google.com/store/apps/details?id=io.github.sds100.keymapper) or from [F-droid](https://f-droid.org/packages/io.github.sds100.keymapper/).
+It can detect chat apps and simulate a touch on the send message button upon pressing or holding a hardware key.
+Check out the [quick-start guide](https://docs.keymapper.club/quick-start/) for more info._

 #### 0-key:
 - **In 123 mode:**